-No Leave label J6 blank.
-Go to label J7.
+- No Leave label J6 blank.
+Go to label J7. - Yes Read on.

-Write at label J6 the value (on 30 June 2023) of the SMSF's beneficial interest in other assets that:
+Write at label J6 the value (on 30 June 2024) of the SMSF's beneficial interest in other assets that:

-- are held in a trust as security for a borrowing under a limited recourse borrowing arrangement, and - do not fall within any of the categories in labels J1 to J5.
+- are held in a trust as security for a borrowing under a limited recourse borrowing arrangement - don't fall within any of the categories in labels J1 to J5.